-This easy Frozen Fruit Slush is the perfect summer treat!
+This easy recipe for Frozen Fruit Slush is the perfect summer treat!
 It’s so refreshing and makes a great snack, appetizer or even dessert.

 I’ll admit it, I’m a wimp when it comes to hot weather.
 So I think it’s probably obvious that summertime and I aren’t exactly best friends.
 To be fair, I think that if we lived in an area that wasn’t so humid it would probably make a difference, because I do love the sunshine and I don’t necessarily mind the warmth when it’s not extremely humid.
 But it’s those hot, humid days that totally get to me.
 If I’m not in air conditioning, I quickly feel sluggish and irritable, and it’s not uncommon for me to actually feel slightly sick on my stomach too.
 So it’s kind of an understatement to say that I am extremely grateful for air conditioning!
 That and cold treats like ice cream and Frozen Fruit Slush are some of my best friends this season!